tom94zoe/magicMirrorProxy/README.md

-# magicMirrorProxy is needed to fix wienerlinien cors error
+# magicMirrorProxy is required to fix wienerlinien cors error